WanderLanz/simplex/README.md

 - unlike regex, operators must precede the character or group it modifies, i.e. stack-based
 - there is a max of 255 for any quantifier, e.g. "{0,255}" is valid, "{0,256}" is not
 - no predefined special character classes are provided, e.g. ".\b\B\\<\\>\c\s\S\d\D\w\W\x\O"
-- there is no guaranteed expression validation, e.g. unterminated operator sequences

 ## Examples